 Swaasa artificial intelligence platform (Swaasa AI Platform) is Software as a Medical Device for screening and diagnostic aid in the assessment of respiratory diseases or conditions.

-Cough severity score is derived based on a proprietary algorithm to calculate severity score on a scale of 1 to 10 based on the underlying respiratory problem and its severity.
+Lung Health Index is derived based on a proprietary algorithm to calculate index on a scale of 1 to 10 based on underlying lung health problem and its severity.